ClaudioZandonella/Attachment/README.md

 To reproduce the analysis:

-1. Download the the repository on your local machine
+1. Download the repository on your local machine

     ``` bash
     git clone https://github.com/ClaudioZandonella/Attachment